EnautMendi/Muskit/README.md

 ### ProgramSpecifications
 This file is required for test analyzer to determine killing of a mutant with a test case.
 A smaple file is available <a href="">here</a>.
 Simply, we specify, for each input its corresponding outputs with their associated expected probabilities.

+To determine whether a mutant is killed, Muskit implements two types of test oracles from <a href="https://ieeexplore.ieee.org/abstract/document/9438603"> Quito </a>: 1) Whether an observed output corresponding to an input is valid.
+If not, the mutant is killed; 2) If all the observed outputs corresponding to an input are valid, then we compare their observed probabilities with the ones specified in the Program Specification file.
+If the differences are statistically significant (i.e., a p-value lower than the chosen significance level), the mutant is killed.

 ## Command Line
 The command line version has all the features supported and it is more flexible to be used for experimentation.
 In particular, the following two commands are used.